 Our country’s cultural life is concentrated in Tbilisi as well.
 It is a multicultural city hosting rich historic-cultural heritage and vibrant modern urban sub-culture with booming nightlife and creative arts.

-It was in the 11th–12th centuries when Georgia flourished the most.
-In 1089, King George II yielded the throne to his 16 year old son Davit.
-Davit IV went on to become one of the nation’s greatest monarchs.
-Considered as one of the greatest political figures in the nation’s history, Georgians have dubbed this reformer and unifier “Davit Agmashenebeli” (“Davit The Builder“).
-Among his biggest reforms are the unification of the Georgian church in 1103 by summoning the heads of the churches from all over the country to an ecclesiastical gathering known as the Ruisi-Urbnisi Church Council, and establishment of the regular army which enabled him to defeat and expel Turks from the Georgian lands and start the build-up of the state.
+In the 11th–12th centuries, Georgia flourished.
+In 1089, King George II yielded the throne to his 16-year-old son Davit.
+Davit IV went on to become one of the nation’s most prominent monarchs, and today he is considered as one of the most significant political figures in the nation’s history.
+Georgians refer to him as “Davit the Builder” (Agmashenebeli) because he unified the country and initiated many valuable reforms.
+Among the most notable was the unification of the Georgian church in 1103, which Davit IV set in motion by summoning the heads of the churches from all over the country to an ecclesiastical gathering known as the Ruisi-Urbnisi Church Council.
+He also established a regular army, which enabled him to defeat and expel Turks from the Georgian lands they occupied and to strengthen the state.

-This period of prosperity in Georgia continued and reached its peak during the reign of Queen Tamar (1184–1213).
-At that time, Georgia was not only able to defend itself from the Turkish invaders but also to drive invaders out from other South Caucasus kingdoms.
-The victories gained in the Battles of Shamkori (1195) and Basiani (1202) are considered highlights of the Georgian military history.
-During the reign of Queen Tamar, Georgia became the most powerful country in Asia Minor.
-Therefore, the 11–12th centuries witnessed “Golden Age of Georgia”, which also produced one of the masterpieces of the Georgian culture – epic poem- “The Knight in Panther’s Skin” by Shota Rustaveli.
+This period of prosperity in Georgia reached its peak during the reign of Queen Tamar (1184–1213).
+At that time, Georgia became the most powerful country in Asia Minor.
+It was able to defend itself from the Turkish invaders, and also to expel invaders from other South Caucasian kingdoms.
+The victorious battles of Shamkori (1195) and Basiani (1202) are considered highlights of Georgian military history.
+The 11–12th centuries also witnessed the Golden Age of Georgia.
+Shota Rustaveli wrote his masterpiece of the Georgian national culture, the epic poem “The Knight in Panther’s Skin,” in this period.

 MORE – gov.ge